• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 After working on it for quite some time, fast forward to where SolarCloud is today – a system that makes sure solar panels are installed at the best location to match the production of electricity during the day, with the usage of a business.
 Due to the better usage of power and reduced wastage, businesses can save money on their power, and the panel owners get a better return from their panels.
 It really is win, win, and it’s the smart way to go solar.

-SolarCloud currently accept VISA, MasterCard, American Express and PayPal.
+• SolarCloud currently accept VISA, MasterCard, American Express and Crypto.

-Don’t panic, you are not alone.
-Unlike traditional solar, with SolarCloud you can always add more panels anytime and grow your investment over time.
+• Don’t panic, you are not alone.
+Unlike traditional solar, with SolarCloud you can always buy one kilowatt or even one single panel at a time and add more panels anytime to grow your investment over time.

 2. Product Disclosure Statement (PDS)

-Your solar panels as part of the Commercial host system start creating energy onsite and the host client is invoiced for the energy use.
+Your cloud based solar are part of real solar systems part of the Commercial host system start creating energy onsite and the host client is invoiced for the energy use.

-They confirm you are applying to include your panel/s in the Solar Cloud Scheme to earn a financial return and agree for Huntley Management Limited to manage it for you.
+They confirm you are applying to include your cloud based solar panel/s in the Solar Cloud Scheme to earn a financial return and agree for LLA Equities Limited to manage it for you.

 They are much like the terms and conditions you agree to with any company you enter into a financial contract with, for example, the company that manages your Superannuation fund, allowing them to invest your money.